amarjeetkhera/RAG-based-Q-A-Chatbot/README.md

 - Relevance: Answers stay grounded to the PDF uploaded by the user

   RAG doesn’t just simulate intelligence — it gives your chat assistant access to real relevant knowledge.

+## Deployment
+The tool was built keeping best-practices in mind such as usage of modular functions for better reusability and understanding.
+Currently, it is deployed as a web application on Streamlit Cloud for quick accessibility and demonstration.

+Streamlit App link:

+How to Use:

+1. Visit the Streamlit app link.
+2. Upload your PDF data and ask any question related to the document content.
+3. Get real-time, LLM-powered context-aware answers.